HackYourFuture/post-grad-ed/README.md

 Ideally, in 4 weeks you should be very clear about what each of these concept mean and what their role is in application development.

+## How to use this repository

+This module is designed to be used alongside the [Getting your first job/internship guide](https://docs.google.com/document/d/1E9WMuH_razDA29uQ76hYRgVx0JBPGaXROioi1YiDmn0/edit?usp=sharing).
+Consider this the reading material to be used to keep your eye on the prize: a paid web developer job.

 ## Accountability

 In order to stay motivated it's good to hold yourself accountable.
 That's not always that easy.
 Therefore, HackYourFuture has created a special channel on Slack that you can use in order to discuss, ask for help and keep your motivation.

+In addition we'll arrange for a mentor to supervise your learning.
+Each Sunday you'll check in with them to share your learnings and get feedback.

 ## Planning